 The AVC providers have provided the following information in relation to the controls they have in place to ensure core financial transactions are processed promptly and accurately.
-Given that the AVC arrangements have a very small number of members and assets invested relative to the overall DC arrangements, the Trustees monitor the AVC providers administrative performance less frequently than they do Aegon's performance and do not currently require quarterly reports from them.
+Given that the AVC arrangements have a very small number of members and assets invested relative to the overall DC arrangements, we monitor the AVC providers administrative performance less frequently than Aegon's performance and do not currently receive quarterly reports from them.